HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/cfg_parameters/update_invalidation_domain.md

 ```
 helm upgrade -n dxns -f install-deploy-values.yaml -f invalidationDomain/invalidationDomain.yaml dx-deployment ./install-hcl-dx-deployment
 ```
-where `dxns` is the name space for this deployment, `install-deploy-values.yaml` is the yaml file with all other configurations to DX Compose, `invalidationDomain/invalidationDomain.yaml` is the yaml file with the new location of the invalidation table, `dx-deployment` is the DX deployment name and `install-hcl-dx-deployment` is the directory containing the helm chart(s).
+- `dxns` is the namespace for this deployment.
+- `install-deploy-values.yaml` is the YAML file containing all other DX Compose configurations.
+- `invalidationDomain/invalidationDomain.yaml` is the YAML file that specifies the new location of the invalidation table.
+`dx-deployment` is the DX deployment name and `install-hcl-dx-deployment` is the directory containing the helm chart(s).

 Note that there are two `-f` parameters in the command.
 You must include the `base` yaml along with the yaml which includes the configuration override for the invalidation parameter in the command.